Nanosystems engineering

 - Analyse the behaviour of DNA molecules confined in nanofluidic channels

-- Analyse the properties of surface plasmons for sensing applications
+- Analyse the properties of surface plasmons for biochemical sensing applications

 Course Content

-In this course you learn about nanosystems; how they work and how they can be applied in practice.
+In this course, you will learn about nanosystems—how they work and how they can be applied in practice.

-The course is a dynamic and interactive combination of lectures, discussions, small projects and exercises, where you will be challenged in many different ways.
+The teaching is an interactive mix of lectures, discussions, small projects, and problem-solving sessions, where you will be challenged in many different ways.

-Through six home assignments you will work closer with the material, and familiarise yourself with sometimes complex problems and their importance for selected nanosystems.
+Through six homework assignments, you will work more deeply with the material and become familiar with the complex challenges and their significance in selected nanosystems.

 Teaching Method